openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/credential_offer_by_reference.json}}

-When retrieving Credential Offer from the Credential Offer URL, `application/json` media type MUST be used.
+When retrieving the Credential Offer from the Credential Offer URL, the `application/json` media type MUST be used.
 The Credential Offer cannot be signed and MUST NOT use `application/jwt` with `"alg": "none"`.

 ## Credential Offer Response

-The Wallet is not supposed to create a response.
+The Wallet does not create a response.
 UX control stays with the Wallet after completion of the process.

 # Authorization Endpoint {#authorization_endpoint}